whyhow-ai/knowledge-table/README.md

 A **Question** is the core mechanism for guiding extraction.
 It defines what data you want to extract from a document.

+### Rule

+A **Rule** guides the extraction from the LLM.
+You can add rules on a column level or on a global level.
+Currently, the following rule types are supported:

+- **May Return** rules give the LLM examples of answers that can be used to guide the extraction.
+This is a great way to give more guidance for the LLM on the type of things it should keep an eye out for.
+- **Must Return** rules give the LLM an exhaustive list of answers that are allowed to be returned.
+This is a great way to give guardrails for the LLM to ensure only certain terms are returned.
+- **Allowed # of Responses** rules are useful for provide guardrails in the event there are may be a range of potential ‘grey-area’ answers and we want to only restrict and guarantee only a certain number of the top responses are provided.
+- **Resolve Entity** rules allow you to resolve values to a specific entity.
+This is useful for ensuring output conforms to a specific entity type.
+For example, you can write rules that ensure "blackrock", "Blackrock, Inc.", and "Blackrock Corporation" all resolve to the same entity - "Blackrock".

 ---

 ## Practical Usage